Need some help getting from Havana to Varadero in Cuba?

 No need to plan too far in advance for this trip, however, if traveling by bus, bear in mind there are many travelers trying to get to Varadero.

 As always, travel safely and enjoy the ride.
-Why not see this guide to things to do in Santa Clara if you are thinking of going further east?
+Why not see this guide to safety in Cuba if you will be traveling further east on the island?

 📌 Like this article?
 Pin it…